 So, if you were considering taking a trip to Iceland, then it is definitely a place you should add to your bucket list.
-Here we have put together this guide of 4 tips that will help to make your trip to Iceland even more enjoyable!
+Here we have put together these tips that will help to make your trip to Iceland even more enjoyable!

 Best time to visit Iceland

 When to visit Iceland is always the big question.
 Summer brings somewhat slightly warmer weather and longer days whilst Winter is perfect for the Northern Lights.
 Ideally, we recommend you visit from June to August to make the most out of the Midnight Sun and longer days.
 However, if you are set on seeing the Northern lights, make sure you visit in February, March, September, and October.
 It is worth noting that the northern lights are not visible in the Summer months.